StillLynnTheCloset/kotlr/README.md

-   This means that every response, and every object within those responses, will be represented by a class which will have typed properties for every possible field that the API can return.
+   This means that every response, and every object within those responses, will be represented by a class which will have typed properties for every possible field that the API has ever returned.
 * Support the original (legacy) post format
 * Support the new 'blocks' post type, aka the Neue Post Format or NPF.
 * Provide any functionality needed to interact with